 Option Agreement with Golden Arrow Resources Corp.

-Rock Chip sampling, geophysical survey, geological mapping, drill targeting
+Rock Chip sampling, geophysical survey, geological mapping

 The Libanesa project is a drill ready project hosting several diversified geological, geochemical and geophysical supported drill targets.
 Cerro Plomo is the principal target and is characterized by a well mineralized Au/Ag hydrothermal breccia that is exposed at surface, and supported by both chargeability and resistivity geophysical anomalies at depth.
 Peripheral polymetallic veins at the Libanesa Main prospect represent secondary targets and are supported by strong base metal +/- Au mineralization.
 The Lagunita prospect is a third prospective zone, which has reported some encouraging rock chip Au values from more typical low sulfidation type epithermal veins and breccias.
 This prospect requires additional surface exploration to vector into the potentially better mineralized parts of this extensive vein system, where intermittent vein occurrences, outcropping/subcropping through post mineral cover, have been mapped over a strike length of at least 2.3 km.

 On October 12, 2021 Mirasol announced the signing of a definitive option agreement with Golden Arrow Resources Corporation on the Libanesa project.